webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Blob Storage**
   - good for serving images(to browser), **streaming** video, distributed access, archive/recovery, disk(page blob).
   - **all blob storage must be in a container**.
-  - **Blob Uploads**
+  - **Blob Types**
     - blob any data type any size.
+All three types can share a container.
+    - type cannot be changed after creation.
+Must re-upload to change type.
     - **block blob**: default. block data storage. e.g. video, large text files, images, binary...
     - **page blob**: 8TB max size. optimized read/write operations. e.g. VM disk.
     - **append blob**: optimized for append data. e.g. logging.
   - ![blob storage](img/blob_storage.PNG)
   - ![blob vs file share](img/file_share_vs_blob.PNG)
+- **Blob Soft Delete**
+  - V2 storage max retention: **365 days**.
 - **Blob Storage Lifecycle Management**
   - set rules to automatically move blob object into a cheaper tier(cool, cold, archive) when not accessed in a certain time period.
-  - rules to delete blobs at end of lifecycle.
+  - Each tier represents a trade-off of performance, availability, and cost.
+  - change blob access tiers **without having to move data** between accounts.
+All requests to change tier will take place immediately between Hot and Cool tiers.
   - **Cost**:
-    - data cost to store **decreases** as tier gets cooler.
+    - manage costs by organizing data based on **how frequently it will be accessed** and **how long it will be retained**.
-    - data cost to access **increases** as tier gets cooler.
+    - data **storage cost decrease** and **access cost increases** as tier gets **cooler**.
-    - pay for transaction(all tiers).
     - data cost to transfer(replicate to another region, move out of Azure, per-gigabyte charge).
+    - Hot, Cool, Cold transfer happens immediately.
+Archive takes time.
+    - Hot: immediate access. highest storage cost, lowest access cost. frequently accessed.
+    - Cool: immediate access. infrequently accessed. retained at least 30 days.
+    - Cold: immediate access. infrequently accessed. retained at least 90 days.
+    - Archive: **Data in the Archive storage tier is stored offline and must be rehydrated to the Cool or Hot tier before it can be accessed.** This process can take up to 15 hours. infrequent access. retained at least 180 days.
     - Hot -> cool: incurs a **write** charge for all data.
     - Cool -> Hot: incurs **read** charge for all data.
-    - Hot, Cool, Cold transfer happens immediately.
-Archive takes time.
   - ![blob storage lifecycle](img/blob_storage_lifecycle.PNG)
 - **Blob Object Replication**
   - blobs copied asynchronously.